rory81/growing_funds/README.md

 The User Stories where made for two kind of users:
 1) The site user, looking for an interesting project to pledge to
 2) A crowdfunding host, wanting to present its project to the public and get money to realise the project.
+3) The admin, wanting to keep the site up and running

-Some aspects are relevant to both users, like:
+Some aspects are relevant to the first two users, like:
 - able to register easily
 - get an email after registration
 - login and logout with emailaddress